Intraocular pressure: Measurement

 Palpation is one of the oldest, simplest, and least expensive methods for approximate IOP measurement, however it is very inaccurate unless the pressure is very high.
 Intraocular pressure is measured with a tonometer as part of a comprehensive eye examination.
+Contact lens sensors have also been used for continuous intraocular pressure monitoring.

 Measured values of intraocular pressure are influenced by corneal thickness and rigidity.
 As a result, some forms of refractive surgery (such as photorefractive keratectomy) can cause traditional intraocular pressure measurements to appear normal when in fact the pressure may be abnormally high.
 A newer transpalpebral and transscleral tonometry method is not influenced by corneal biomechanics and does not need to be adjusted for corneal irregularities as measurement is done over upper eyelid and sclera.

 Classification

-Current consensus among ophthalmologists and optometrists defines normal intraocular pressure as that between 10 mmHg and 20 mmHg.
+Current consensus among ophthalmologists and optometrists defines normal intraocular pressure as that between 10 mmHg and 21 mmHg.
 The average value of intraocular pressure is 15.5 mmHg with fluctuations of about 2.75 mmHg.

 Ocular hypertension (OHT) is defined by intraocular pressure being higher than normal, in the absence of optic nerve damage or visual field loss.

 Ocular hypotension, hypotony, or ocular hypotony, is typically defined as intraocular pressure equal to or less than 5 mmHg.
 Such low intraocular pressure could indicate fluid leakage and deflation of the eyeball.